e-karahan/PHP-Education/README.md

 # PHP-Education
-🚀   this is PHP notes repository
+this is PHP notes repository🚀